Where our electricity comes from

 -

-is our highest ever peak demand during storm Darcy in 2021.
+is our highest ever peak demand reached in January 2024.
 We need to be able to provide this at all times.

 -